-One of our goals at CFQS is to create a complaint-free gym.
-We are trying to cultivate a positive environment which will inspire, motivate, and challenge everyone to push themselves to be better.
+One of our goals at KAT is to create a complaint-free facility.
+We are trying to cultivate a positive environment that allows people to leave happier than when they arrived.
 Cultivating this environment is the result of a communal effort.
-Every time you show up to the gym you are actively participating as a member of the CFQS family.
-Members of CFQS recognize that more gets accomplished as a team and when you support others, they will support you.
+Every time you show up to KAT you are actively participating as a member of the KAT family.
+Members of KAT recognize that more gets accomplished as a team, and when you support others, they will support you.
 Through your words and actions you have an opportunity to support and encourage the people around you, or to do the opposite.

 How you talk matters.
-We are trying to create a complaint-free gym because we believe words are powerful.
+We are trying to create a complaint-free facility because we believe words are powerful.
 Your words have a direct affect on your own mindset and actions, but also those around you.
 Although small individual doses of complaining do not matter, the cumulative effect of complaining is significant.
-If you show up to the gym every day focusing on the negative (“this is going to be hard”, “I hate running”, “I wish it was warmer”), over time, you will see more negativity.
-If you show up every day focusing on the positive OR viewing everything else as an opportunity for growth (“this is going to be hard, I love working hard”, “running is a weak area for me, today is a great chance to work on that”, “this weather is refreshing”), over time, you will think more positively.
+If you show up every day focusing on the negative (“this is going to be boring”, “I hate cleaning”, “I wish it was warmer”), over time, you will see more negativity.
+If you show up every day focusing on the positive OR viewing everything else as an opportunity for growth (“this is going to be hard, I love the challenge”), over time, you will think more positively.
 Making the effort to focus on the positive matters, because eventually it will define the type of person you are.

 STRATEGIES TO REDUCE COMPLAINING: